alexisespinosa-uptake/OpenFOAMContainers/Documentation/Creation/CREATE_MPICH_OPENFOAM_CONTAINER_DOCKER.md

 What the user needs to do is to define all the configuration/compilation steps obtained from the resources mentioned in the previous paragraph within the Dockerfile.
 These steps should be defined below the MPICH steps described above.

+### 3.1 Important installation settings

-**IMPORTANT: Do not install/use OpenMPI.** The new container should not use OpenMPI but the MPICH.
+* **IMPORTANT: Do not install/use OpenMPI.** The new container should not use OpenMPI but the MPICH.
 Then, any step that involves the installation/usage of OpenMPI should be removed/modified in order to cancel the installation of OpenMPI and then use MPICH.

-**IMPORTANT: Do not install OpenFOAM in the system directories.** Instead, we recommend to use "/opt/OpenFOAM"
+* **IMPORTANT: Do not install OpenFOAM in the system directories.** Instead, we recommend to use "/opt/OpenFOAM"

-**IMPORTANT: We are still recommending to create the user "ofuser"** inside the container (as in early versions of native developers' containers).
+* **IMPORTANT: We are still recommending to create the user "ofuser"** inside the container (as in early versions of native developers' containers).
 We use it so that its "/home/ofuser/OpenFOAM/ofuser-VERSION" directory can be used as the target of the environmental variable "WM\_PROJECT\_USER\_DIR".
 And, also, to avoid the usage of root as the user of basic interactive sessions.

+### 3.2 Best Practices
+The recommended best practices to be used at Pawsey should be defined within the file **"$FOAM\_ETC/controlDict"**.
+Therefore, this file should be modified to add the following best practices.

+###### From OpenFOAM versions 6 and greater or v1806 and greater

-**IMPORTANT: Define the -fileHandler collated as default**.
-Ad this application is intended to run in Pawsey, in order to avoid the creation of massive amounts of files in the shared file system, the collated option should be used by default.
-(Default options are defined within $FOAM\_ETC/controlDict)
+* **IMPORTANT: Define the -fileHandler collated**.
+As this application is intended to run in Pawsey, in order to avoid the creation of massive amounts of files in the shared file system, the collated option should be used as default.

+### 3.3 Examples

 Examples of Dockerfiles used for the creation of MPICH-OpenFOAM containers tested to run correctly in Magnus and Zeus are available at: [Pawsey OpenFOAM containers git](https://github.com/alexisespinosa-uptake/OpenFOAMContainers).
-Inside the Dockerfiles there is some additional explanation of the reasoning of the steps included.
+There, two main folders contain the different versions of containers: "basicInstallations" and "installationsWithAdditionalTools".
+And inside each version folder, the Dockerfiles will serve to build your own OpenFOAM container.
+Inside the Dockerfiles are some additional explanations about the reasoning of the steps included.

+### 3.4 Build

 The building command is the following (We assume that your docker repository (username) is mickey and the version (tag) of the "openfoam" container is 7).
 Note that container names cannot have uppercase letters: